IBM-Cloud/docs/toolchains/toolchains_integrations.md

 To complete source control tasks, add the Eclipse Orion {{site.data.keyword.webide}} tool integration:

-1. If you have a toolchain and are adding this tool integration to it, on the DevOps dashboard, on the **Toolchains** tab, click the toolchain to open its Tool Integrations page.
+1. If you have a toolchain on {{site.data.keyword.Bluemix_notm}} Public and are adding this tool integration to it, on the DevOps dashboard, on the **Toolchains** tab, click the toolchain to open its Tool Integrations page.
 Alternatively, on the app's Overview page, on the Continuous Delivery tile, click **View Toolchain**.
-Then, click **Tool Integrations**
+Then, click **Tool Integrations**.
+If you are using a toolchain on {{site.data.keyword.Bluemix_notm}} Dedicated, on the Dashboard, on the **DEVOPS** tab, click the toolchain to open its Tool Integrations page.
+Alternatively, on the upper-right corner of the app's Overview page, click **View Toolchain**.
+Then, click **Tool Integrations**.
 1. Click the add button (+).
 1. In the Tool Integrations section, click **Eclipse Orion Web IDE**.
 1. Click **Create Integration**.